 Make a list of needs and wants and then research the organizations on-line..eventually inviting the short list you created to a face to face presentation meeting..
 Just talking to vendors doesn't cost a thing, and you'll learn a lot about retail software and point of sale systems in the process.
 Don't just consider the retail POS systems available from each vendor.
 You also need to consider the vendor's location, areas of expertise, and number of years in business.
 Does the vendor offer extended support hours if you need them?
 If you have stores in multiple regions, can your vendor support all of your stores?
 Make sure that the vendor you choose can grow with you as your business grows.

 Whether you buy or lease a retail point of sale system depends on your budget.
 Many technology vendors today offer flexible leasing options for retail POS systems, including 100% financing.
-By leasing the retail software and/or the point of sale hardware, you can reduce the initial start-up costs associated with a new retail point of sale system.
+By leasing the retail software and/or the point of sale hardware, you can reduce the initial start-up costs associated with a new retail point of sale system as well as take advantage of income tax treatment of these payments.